-Peter Hawthorne, Vice President of Corporate Strategy & Development at Cargill
+Peter Hawthorne, former Vice President of Corporate Strategy & Development at Cargill

 Peter has helped form and supervise many of Cargill’s joint ventures (JV), which now include 150 JVs and minority investments globally.
 He previously led Cargill’s 35-person global corporate development team, which deploys an annual inorganic investment budget of $2bn.
 Peter chairs the boards of Ardent Mills and NatureWorks JVs for Cargill, and chairs the advisory board of Citrofrut S.A., Mexico's largest juice producer.

 This interview was originally conducted in February 2018.

 A: I grew up in the suburbs of Minneapolis and am the fourth of five children.
 My father was a World War II vet and had a career in finance.
 My mother was a conservatory-trained organist.
 She played every religious denomination so we had exposure early on to people from many different walks of life.